GergoIO/psychometricsGP/README.txt

 Selection of commonly used functions
-New/used functions begin 'fn_' and use snake case
-Some legacy functions stored here also (staring 'fn' and using camel case)
+New/in use functions begin 'fn_' and use snake case Some legacy functions stored here also (staring 'fn' and using camel case)

 Notes on adding a new function